Electroconvulsive therapy has a controversial history. People associate electroconvulsive therapy with abusive institutions in the past.

 They may use drugs and make terrible decisions that can negatively affect their lives.
 A lengthy episode of mania is dangerous enough that doctors recommend ECT.

 Doctors also use ECT to treat catatonia, dementia, and other mental issues.
 ECT is most useful for depression.

 In about 80% of cases, the treatment can help a severely depressed individual.

 Unfortunately, ECT is only a treatment and not a cure for these disorders.

 A patient needs to undergo ECT repeatedly because the symptoms return after treatment.

-Both the American Psychological Association and similar organizations in other countries accept ECT .
+Both the American Psychological Association and similar organisations in other countries accept ECT.

 A doctor never gives ECT to a patient who does not want ECT.
 It is not an involuntary treatment given to patients in institutions.

-Because of general anesthesia, the procedure is painless.
+Because of general anaesthesia, the procedure is painless.